 #3 Be Confident

-When asking for a pay raise, it’s important to be confident and assertive.
+When asking for a pay raise, being confident and assertive is important.
 Show your boss that you are confident in your abilities and the contributions you have made to the company.
 Practice what you want to say beforehand to help build your confidence.
 Remember to maintain eye contact and speak clearly and confidently.

 #4 Highlight Your Achievements